tursodatabase/libsql/ext/icu/README.txt

 2  COMPILATION AND USAGE

   The easiest way to compile and use the ICU extension is to build and use it as a dynamically loadable SQLite extension.
+To do this using gcc on *nix:

+    gcc -shared icu.c `icu-config --ldflags` -o libSqliteIcu.so

+  You may need to add "-I" flags so that gcc can find sqlite3ext.h and sqlite3.h.
+The resulting shared lib, libSqliteIcu.so, may be loaded into sqlite in the same way as any other dynamically loadable extension.

 3 BUGS, PROBLEMS AND SECURITY ISSUES